Singapore will raise the minimum qualifying salary for new Employment Pass and S Pass applicants

 S Pass

 Similar to the EP framework, Singapore will increase the qualifying salary for S Pass holders to achieve in stages.
-An S Pass is granted to mid-level skilled workers who have the relevant qualifications and work experience.
-Singapore will aim for the S Pass holders to be comparable in quality to the top one-third of local Associate Professionals and Technicians.
+An S Pass is granted to mid-level skilled workers with the relevant qualifications and work experience.
+Singapore aims for S Pass holders to be comparable in quality to the top one-third of local Associate Professionals and Technicians.

-In the first step, Singapore will raise the minimum qualifying salary for new S Pass applicants from the current S$2,500 to S$3,000 in September this year.
-A higher minimum qualifying salary of $3,500 will be introduced for the financial services sector.
+In the first step, the minimum qualifying salary for new S Pass applicants will be raised from S$3,300 to S$3,600, with a higher threshold of S$4,000 for the financial services sector.
 The qualifying salaries for older S Pass holders will also be raised in tandem.

 S Pass applicants